bahrus/xtal-element/README.md

 </details>

-### Ignoring prop changes when the new value is undefined or null.
+### Ignoring prop actions  when one or more dependency value is falsy.

 <details>
     <summary>stopReactionsIfFalsy</summary>